If you’re not using PR to grow your business, you’ll soon be left behind

 PESO is a good model to follow, yet every campaign is distinct.
 How you implement it for a product launch is different than how you will use it for a brand awareness or social responsibility campaign.

 At Axia Public Relations, we understand the connection between PR, lead generation, thought leadership, measurement and how it all ties together with your overall business goals.
 We will work in tandem with your entire team to achieve results.
-To learn more, contact us today or download our free e-book, Maximizing Your Public Relations Investment.
+To learn more, contact us today or download our e-book, Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.